Campus construction update: Week of July 16

 In order to run utilities between the eastern and central portions of campus, Central Avenue will be closed for an entire week starting July 30, said Paul Farnsworth, project manager for the new dining Commons and Alumni Walk construction.

-(Update: Physical Plant announced another closure starting July 19, as the front entrance to Pettengill Hall will be taken out of service for the installation of a new entrance plaza.
+(Update to the Update: Facility Services announced another closure starting July 19, as the front entrance to Pettengill Hall will be taken out of service for the installation of a new entrance plaza.
 The entrance will be reopened July 28, said clerk of the works John Rasmussen.
 Access to the building will be available through the side entrance that faces Smith Hall and the rear entrance.)

 The Central Avenue dig will accommodate a number of utilities, Farnsworth explained — steam, water, gas, electricity and telecommunications, all aligned with a trench already open across Leahy Field to the Cutten Maintenance Center and the campus steam plant.